bbc/gel/src/components/tabs.md

 ### Page load

-The tabs are permitted to continue updating the document's `hash` as tabs are selected, preserving the behavior of same-page links.
+The tabs are permitted to continue updating the document's `hash` as tabs are selected, preserving the behaviour of same-page links.
 When the document first loads, if the URL hash corresponds to a tab panel, that tab panel is shown by default.
 If there is no hash component to the URL, or the hash does not match a tab panel's `id`, the first tab panel is shown and the first tab selected.

 The following code is a snippet from the reference implementation.